 Place-based study of the Hudson can help students meet learning standards in engaging fashion.
-The Hudson River Estuary Program has created interdisciplinary lessons that use the river as context to build understandings and skills required by Common Core and New York State standards.
-Select individual lessons to support study of English language arts, mathematics, science and social studies, or assemble a collection of them to create a Hudson River unit.
-Recognizing that teachers are pressed for time, the lessons are easy to prepare and implement.
+The Hudson River Estuary Program's lessons and worksheets use the river as context to build understandings and skills required by Common Core and New York State standards.
+Select individual lessons to support study of English language arts, mathematics, science and social studies, or create a Hudson River unit by stringing several together.
+They are easy to prepare and implement.

-These lessons are intended for kindergarten through grade 7.
-At the upper end, they are grouped by discipline; lessons for younger children are grouped together (lessons useful for third graders can be found in both places).
-A given lesson will often cover several subject areas.
-In addition, content covered in a lesson focused on one set of skills is often reinforced in another lesson aimed at a different skill set.
+These offerings are intended for kindergarten through grade 7.
+At the upper end, they are grouped by discipline; lessons for younger children are grouped together (lessons for third graders can be found in both places).
+A given lesson will often cover several subject areas, and content covered in a lesson focused on one set of skills is often reinforced in another aimed at a different skill set.
 For example, students can read about the blue crab's life cycle in an English language arts lesson, and then do a math worksheet about the crab's movements in the estuary.

 Links to Hudson River Lessons:

 - English Language Arts - This collection integrates river studies with instruction in English Language Arts.

 - Mathematics - These lessons use data from river research to construct word problems that require math skills for their solution.

 - Science - These explore physical and life science topics related to the Hudson.

 - Social Studies - These lessons look at the Hudson Valley's history, geography and economics through the lens of the region's environment.

 - Kindergarten Through Third Grade - Students practice English language arts skills by listening to or reading short articles, and then engage in activities that reinforce content and build other skills.